henil0604/filic/README.md

 This library aims to simplify how applications access File System via `fs` API.
 The Filic API is really simple to use to make your experience great with File System API.

-Filic uses object oriented abroach to handle files and directories.
+Filic uses object oriented approach to handle files and directories.

 Filic's First Priority is to make API type-safe and simple.